featherless/digital-creative-history/README.md

 I worked with Owen Yamauchi and Joe Hewitt on the Facebook iOS app.
 I took ownership of the Three20 project after the internship.

+### 2009: October

+I shut down the Strips web comic reader due to a strong community backlash resulting from the way in which I handled the comic artist relationships:

+> A formal apology - Oct 26, 2009
+>
+> I want to formally apologize to each of the artists that were listed on Strips without explicit consent.
+The rationale behind doing this was shortsighted and boneheaded.
+I want to explain my rationale to anyone interested in hearing it.
+As a fan of a number of web comics I spent a lot of time reading them on the iPhone, struggling with Safari to read each strip.
+This summer, I decided to try my hand at making an iPhone application that would make it easier to read comics on the iPhone.
+I started by building an application and, over the proceeding weeks, sent out emails to approximately 20 artists asking them if they would like to be a part of the app.
+Included in the emails were details about how artists would receive ad revenue and how they could contact me with respect to being included.
+For each publisher I also made an information page, showing exactly how the process worked.
+Here's PvP's and 8-Bit Theater's.
+> I hoped that this would be above-and-beyond the existing iPhone apps that display comics without any ads or even a hint at working with the artists.
+In theory I believed this was an honorable approach, but I became too eager with the product and released it before receiving explicit consent from a number of artists, hoping that I could provide each artist with useful analytics in the meantime.
+> As the weeks went on, I finished the app and submitted it to the app store.
+At that point, I had only received word from a couple web comics including Dinosaur Comics and Ctrl+Alt+Delete.
+Both asked to not be a part of the app, and so I immediately made sure that they weren't listed.
+The problem with this approach is that it's opt-out, when it should have been opt-in from the start.
+> A result of this is the recent understandable backlash from a number of artists concerning their content being available on Strips.
+I want to iterate as much as possible that I am more than willing to work with artists to help them publish their content on the iPhone, but that I have gone about it absolutely the wrong way thus far.
+> I'm trying my best to work with each of the artists, but it's hard to find the contact information for some comics.
+If you are an artist and you want to discuss this whole issue, I am more than willing to email you, but it would help if you provide me with your email address first.
+You can contact me through publishers@stripsapp.com.
+> At the end of the day, I created this out of passion for software development and web comics.
+It's a glorified RSS reader for the iPhone with a hopeful tie-in for artists to receive an extra source of revenue.
+I'm sincerely apologetic to the comics I haven't properly contacted and as someone who sincerely did this with the hopes of helping out comics in the end, I feel that I have failed in my goal.
+> Sincerely,
+> - Jeff

+### 2009: June to August

+Built the Strips web comic reader and platform for the iPhone.

 <p align="center">↑ turned 22 :: entered fifth year of university :: 2009 ↑</p>